In this post

 Don’t be confused by the similarity of these acronyms—HRAs and HSAs serve different purposes, although they’re both available as pre-tax benefits.

 - Health reimbursement arrangements (HRAs) are an employer-funded benefit.
-Employees are reimbursed for eligible expenses incurred according to the terms of the HRA plan.
+Employees are reimbursed for HRA eligible expenses incurred according to the terms of the HRA plan.

 - Health savings accounts (HSAs) are funded by both employers and employees enrolled in high-deductible health plans.
 A health savings account is typically portable, meaning the funds remain with the employee even after changing jobs.